-“The Love of Many Will Grow Cold!”
+“The Love of Most Will Grow Cold!”
+Jesus Warned

 - Summary: Jesus ominously warned that in the latter days the love of most believers would grow cold!
 Are you losing your love for the Lord?
 Is your love for Him waning?
 There is a simple solution that will keep your love for Him strong and growing.
+Come see.